Essential Guide: Water Resource Management: objectives, policy & strategies

 Image credit: The Open University

-Within water resource management, a key component is not only the policy, but a process or plan on how to implement such a policy.
+Water resource management requires not only a policy, but also a process or plan on how to implement it.
 Furthermore, policy should not be confused with legislation.
 After a policy has been adopted, legislation needs to be examined to see where amendments and changes are needed.

 According to the OECD, water outcomes are often influenced by policies outside the water domain.
 As a result, increasing unity between water policies and other sectoral policies is a key component of an integrated approach to water resources management.

-Furthermore, there is no one size fits all approach, nor one correct administrative model.
+Moreover, there is no one-size-fits-all approach, nor one correct administrative model.

-For policy-making and planning, in order to obtain an integrated approach it’s important that water development and management takes into account the various uses of water and the range of people’s water needs, including:
+For policy-making and planning, water development and management should take into account the various uses of water and the range of people’s water needs, including:

-- Stakeholders are given a voice in water planning and management, with particular attention to securing the involvement of women and the poor;
+- Stakeholders are given a voice in water planning and management, with particular attention to securing the involvement of women and economically-marginalized individuals;

-- Policies and priorities consider water resources implications, including the two-way relationship between macroeconomic policies and water development, management, and use;
+- Other policies and priorities consider water resources implications, including the two-way relationship between macroeconomic policies and water development, management, and use;

 - Water-related decisions made at local and basin levels are along the lines of, or at least do not conflict with, the achievement of broader national objectives; and